developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/about/index.md

 ### Key Features

 * **A development toolkit for mobile cross-platform enterprise apps**.
 Supports all enterprise devices: mobile computers, tablets, kiosks, wearables and vehicle-mounted devices.
-Supports multiple operating systems: Android, Windows Embedded Handheld and Windows Mobile/CE. =
+Supports multiple operating systems: Android, Windows Embedded Handheld and Windows Mobile/CE.
 * **Build apps using HTML5, CSS and JavaScript**.
 Use web skills to create great-looking applications.
 Based on open source and standard technologies, not proprietary toolkits.
-Access to the world's largest developer community=
+Access to the world's largest developer community.
 * **Common APIs across all enterprise devices**.
 Single code base; does not require different APIs for different OSes to create a true write-once, run-anywhere apps with a consistent UI.
 Easily access native device hardware with JavaScript APIs
 * **Backward-compatible with PocketBrowser and RhoElements**.
 Compatible with legacy PocketBrowser APIs, enabling a clear path forward for legacy apps.
 EMML (Meta Tag) support extended to Android.
 Compatible with legacy RhoElements JavaScript APIs, enabling a clear path forward for "RhoElements Shared Runtime" users.
 * **Unparalleled access to device capabilities**.
 Access all device features, including bar code scanning, signature capture, printing, RFID and more.